|Contact Information||Location / Address|

 (Please keep checking back as we continually look to update programs for county residence

 CPR courses are available upon request.
 Contact EMS Director at 231-383-5779.

 EMERGENCY MEDICAL SERVICES PROGRAMS.

 Have ever been interested in EMS either as a volunteer or as a career?
 If so, please contact Benzie County EMS, or your local township fire department for more information on available courses.
 There is always more room for those interested in helping their community.

 PARAMEDICS (Advanced Life Support)

-Paramedics are advanced medical providers within the EMS system, and are responsible for overseeing care at emergency scenes.
-Paramedics receive specialized training in EMS operations, medical, and trauma care, advanced airway procedures, medication administration, I.V. administration, cardiac monitoring and treatment, as well as contining education in all areas.
-Paramedic courses last at least two years and include hundreds of hours in clinical placement in different hospital departments, as well as placement with ambulance services with training under supervision of field preceptors.
-Paramedics earn State and national licensure which must be maintained with contining education.
-Paramedics operate under the direct supervision of the local emergency department physicians with establish protocols and procedures.
+Paramedics are advanced medical providers within the EMS system and are responsible for overseeing care at emergency scenes.
+Paramedics receive specialized training in EMS operations, medical, and trauma care, advanced airway procedures, medication administration, I.V. administration, cardiac monitoring, and treatment, as well as continuing education in all areas.
+Paramedic courses last at least two years and include hundreds of hours in a clinical placement in different hospital departments, as well as placement with ambulance services with training under the supervision of field preceptors.
+Paramedics earn State and national licensure which must be maintained with continuing education.
+Paramedics operate under the direct supervision of the local emergency department physicians with established protocols and procedures.

 We accept Medicare, Medicaid, and most major insurance carriers.
 Cost is determined by the level of care provided.